, Answering FAQ'sTurboTax Employee

 In the Personal Info area of TurboTax, use the interviews to tell us that you worked in another state during the year.
 Look for the Other State Income section and edit it.

 Answer Yes to Did You Make Money In Any Other States? to show a drop-down menu.
 Choose the applicable state, and repeat for each state you earned income in or that withheld state income taxes.
 Then click Continue.

 TurboTax Online allows you to purchase and e-file up to five states.
-You can purchase and mail as many states as you need in TurboTax CD/Download edition, but can only e-file up to 3 of the states.
+You can purchase and mail as many states as you need in TurboTax CD/Download edition, but can only e-file up to 3 of the states (the rest have to be mailed in).
 For more information about purchasing state tax programs, see Multiple State Tax Returns.

 Make sure you prepare all nonresident returns before your resident state return, to ensure proper calculations.
 Also, make sure you select the state long form(s) even if TurboTax selects the short form(s) for you.